AndreTeixeira1998/overleafwiki/Backup-of-Data.md

 mongodb comes with a tool called [mongodump](https://docs.mongodb.com/manual/reference/program/mongodump/) which will export the dataset in a safe backup format.

 ## Filesystem data
 The path where your files are stored is specified in your settings file.
 This might be: `/var/lib/sharelatex`, copying this directory recursively is needed. rsync is a good tool for the job.

 ## Redis
-To backup redis you can copy the RDB to a secure location
+Redis stored short term data so is the least important thing to backup, however it is still worth doing.
+To backup redis you can copy the RDB file to a secure location.